 Navigating Deferment and Arrears Scenarios

 Borrowers facing financial difficulties have options available to them.
-Two common situations that borrowers may find themselves in are deferment and arrears.
+Two everyday situations that borrowers may find themselves in are deferment and arrears.
 Understanding how to navigate these scenarios is crucial for borrowers seeking solutions.

 Deferment Options for Borrowers in Financial Difficulties